llm-bomb-defense/llm-bomb-defense.github.io/README.md

 ### Building

-Builds and deploys are taken care of automatically by GitHub Actions.
+Builds and deploys are taken care of automatically by GitHub Actions (upon pushing to the `main` branch).

 ### Credits